In the Spring of 1992 Miss Miles announced that she would take early retirement in the summer term.

 Work on the new building progressed but, due to adverse weather it was already behind schedule when the school opened for 1994/5 academic year.
 The block finally opened in 1995.

 Mrs Bainbridge outlined proposals for completing additional building work to comprise of a new gym, dining hall and kitchen.
-This would then be followed by a new Science block and then, finally, there would be alterations to the 60s Science block to transform it in a Sixth Form block.
-The final development would mean the removal of the 1960s glasshouse on the side of the lab to make way for business studies office.
+This would then be followed by a new Science block and then, finally, there would be alterations to the 1960s Science block to transform it in a Sixth Form block.
+The final development would mean the removal of the 1960s glasshouse on the side of the lab to make way for a Business Studies office.

 The Science Block was finished in early October 1996.
 Work was also progressing on the new Sixth Form block; it was finished in December 1996 along with the gym.